Marmion (poem): Reception

 Marmion was a success with the public and remained popular for over a century.
 The stanzas telling the story of "young Lochinvar" from Canto 5 particularly caught the public imagination and were widely published in anthologies and learned as a recitation piece.
-"Lochinvar is a brave knight who arrives unannounced at the bridal feast of Ellen, his beloved, who is about to be married to “a laggard in love and a dastard in war.”
+"Lochinvar is a brave knight who arrives unannounced at the bridal feast of Ellen, his beloved, who is about to be married to 'a laggard in love and a dastard in war'.
 Lochinvar claims one dance with the bride and dances her out the door, swooping her up onto his horse, and they ride off together into the unknown."
 The Brontë sisters were also admirers of Marmion.
 It is mentioned in Jane Eyre when St. John Rivers gives the poem to Jane.
 Similarly, in Anne Brontë's The Tenant of Wildfell Hall (1848), Gilbert Markham, the narrator, gives a copy of Marmion to the central character, Helen Graham.
+The Irish politician and writer John Wilson Croker took it as the inspiration for his own 1809 work The Battles of Talavera.

 One of the most quoted excerpts from Scottish poetry is derived from Canto 6, stanza 17 (although it is often erroneously attributed to Shakespeare): "Oh, what a tangled web we weave,/ When first we practise to deceive!"